swimlane/pyattck/docs/enterprise/enterprise.md

             * Malware used by the Actor or Group
             * Techniques this Actor or Group uses
         * External Data
-            * Retrieve a logo for an actor using either image_logo or ascii_logo properties
             * country which this actor or group may be associated with (attribution is hard)
             * operations
             * attribution_links